shreyasbhakta/Graphixgram/README.md

 # Graphixgram
-A freelance website for graphic designers.
+A freelance website built for graphic designers.